 Aside from adding volume to landfills, paper waste can also increase the risk of deforestation.

 In enjoying a zero-waste travel trip, the first step would be to go paperless.
 This can be done before you even go on your trip.
 Instead of printing out your travel tickets, simply download your tickets via email.
 Most airlines and other modes of transportation provide the option of e-tickets.
-Whilst traveling, do your best to avoid receipts, brochures or any other piece of paper that you are likely to quickly discard.
+Whilst traveling, do your best to avoid receipts, brochures, or any other piece of paper that you are likely to quickly discard.

 Bring a glass bottle

 According to a study published in the journal Science Advances, since the manufacturing of plastics in the 1950s, 8,3 billion tons is the cumulative number for any plastic that has ever been manufactured.
-Of this number, 6,3 billion tons has already become trash, and almost 80% of that amount is currently sitting in landfills.
+Of this number, 6,3 billion tons have already become trash, and almost 80% of that amount is currently sitting in landfills.

 Carrying around a reusable bag is also a great way to avoid using plastic bags.